BradTheBJ/Crappypedia/README.md

 # 🖥️ Minimal C++ HTTP Server (Sockets)

-This is a minimal web server written in C++ that uses the standard **POSIX Sockets API** to demonstrate the fundamental server lifecycle: **socket creation, binding, listening, and serving a static file** (`index.html`).
+This is a **website template** featuring a minimal web server written in C++ that uses the standard **POSIX Sockets API** to demonstrate the fundamental server lifecycle: **socket creation, binding, listening, and serving a static file** (`index.html`).

-It's designed to be a simple, educational example for those beginning C++ network programming.
+It's designed as a starter template for building websites with a C++ backend, perfect for those beginning C++ network programming or looking for a simple foundation to build upon.

 ---